HomeArticlesComparisonMutual Funds vs Fixed Deposit

 The equity mutual fund post-tax corpus is 71% larger over 10 years.

-Use the CAGR Calculator to verify actual returns on any fund you are evaluating.
-Use the Inflation Calculator to check whether your FD return is outpacing inflation after tax.
+Use the CAGR Calculator to verify actual returns on any fund you're evaluating, and the Inflation Calculator to check whether your FD return is outpacing inflation after tax.

-• SIP in equity MF at 12%: Corpus ≈ ₹11.6 lakh.
-LTCG tax applies only to gains booked in a single year exceeding ₹1.25 lakh — for a monthly SIP with rolling purchase dates, each unit has its own cost basis and holding period, making tax exposure manageable.
-Post-tax corpus is comfortably above ₹10.5 lakh.
+• SIP in equity MF at 12%: corpus ≈ ₹11.6 lakh.
+LTCG tax applies only to gains booked in a single year exceeding ₹1.25 lakh; for a monthly SIP with rolling purchase dates, each unit carries its own cost basis and holding period, keeping tax exposure manageable.
+Post-tax corpus lands comfortably above ₹10.5 lakh.

 When to Choose FD

-Short-term goals under 3 years.
-Markets can stay depressed for 1–3 years.
-A guaranteed return over a short horizon protects against the risk of needing to withdraw during a downturn.
+Short-term goals under 3 years call for an FD.
+Markets can stay depressed for 1-3 years, and a guaranteed return over a short horizon protects against needing to withdraw during a downturn.

-Capital you cannot afford to lose.
-Emergency reserves, a house down payment, a medical fund — these require certainty.
+Capital you can't afford to lose belongs in an FD too.
+Emergency reserves, a house down payment, a medical fund, these require certainty.
 Even a 0.5% lower return is acceptable when the alternative is watching your corpus fall 30%.

-Retired individuals in the nil or 10% tax bracket.
-For a retiree with taxable income below ₹7 lakh, the FD return is largely tax-free under the rebate framework.
-The guaranteed income matches their cash flow needs without requiring investment literacy.
+Retired individuals in the nil or 10% tax bracket also do well here.
+For a retiree with taxable income below ₹7 lakh, the FD return is largely tax-free under the rebate framework, and the guaranteed income matches their cash flow needs without requiring investment literacy.

-Investors who will panic-sell in a downturn.
-If you know you will redeem your equity fund when it drops 25%, an FD is genuinely better for you — not because it returns more, but because you will actually stay with it.
+And investors who know they'll panic-sell in a downturn are better served by an FD.
+If you know you'll redeem your equity fund when it drops 25%, an FD works better for you, not because it returns more, but because you'll actually stick with it.

 When to Choose Mutual Funds

-5+ year goals for working professionals.
-A 35-year-old building a retirement corpus has 25 years.
-Equity mutual funds have not delivered negative returns over any rolling 10-year period on the Nifty 50.
+5+ year goals for working professionals fit mutual funds well.
+A 35-year-old building a retirement corpus has 25 years ahead of them, and equity mutual funds haven't delivered negative returns over any rolling 10-year period on the Nifty 50.
 Time eliminates most of the risk.

-20%+ tax bracket investors in all scenarios.
-For this group, FD interest at 30% slab tax effectively caps returns at 4.9% on a 7% FD.
-Debt funds and equity funds both deliver meaningfully more post-tax over any period beyond 1 year.
+20%+ tax bracket investors gain in nearly every scenario.
+For this group, FD interest at 30% slab tax effectively caps returns at 4.9% on a 7% FD, while debt funds and equity funds both deliver meaningfully more post-tax over any period beyond 1 year.

-Inflation-beating growth.
-If your goal is to grow wealth in real terms — not just nominally — equity mutual funds are the only widely accessible instrument that has historically achieved this in India.
+Inflation-beating growth is another reason to lean toward mutual funds.
+If your goal is to grow wealth in real terms, not just on paper, equity mutual funds are the only widely accessible instrument that has historically pulled this off in India.

-Flexible monthly investing.
-A SIP allows you to start with ₹500/month, increase or decrease the amount anytime, and stop without penalty.
-Recurring deposits are less flexible, and premature FD closure costs you interest.
+Flexible monthly investing rounds out the case.
+A SIP lets you start with ₹500/month, increase or decrease the amount anytime, and stop without penalty.
+Recurring deposits are less flexible, and closing an FD early costs you interest.

 Practical Allocation Framework

-Keep 3–6 months of expenses in an FD or liquid fund.
-This is your emergency corpus.
+Keep 3-6 months of expenses in an FD or liquid fund as your emergency corpus.
 An FD gives you guaranteed access; a liquid fund gives you faster digital redemption with slightly better returns.

 Invest long-term savings in equity mutual funds via SIP.
-Any money you will not need for 5+ years has no business sitting in an FD.
-The inflation-adjusted return difference over two decades is stark.
+Any money you won't need for 5+ years has no business sitting in an FD; the inflation-adjusted return difference over two decades is stark.

-Use debt funds for medium-term goals (1–3 years) if you are in the 20%+ bracket.
-The pre-tax advantage over FDs is real even without indexation, and the liquidity is better.
+Use debt funds for medium-term goals (1-3 years) if you're in the 20%+ bracket.
+The pre-tax advantage over FDs is real even without indexation, and the liquidity is better too.

 Consider FD laddering for any portion kept in fixed income.
 Spreading maturities across 1, 2, and 3 years smooths reinvestment risk and keeps a portion liquid at all times.